 This is my favorite cookie this year.
-They are easy enough to make to qualify as something to make for cookie swaps, especially if you've, um, waited to long to make them to allow a roll of dough chill long enough to do slice and bake varieties.
+They are easy enough to make to qualify as something to make for cookie swaps, especially if you’ve, um, waited too long to make them to allow a roll of dough chill long enough to do slice and bake varieties.
 I modified this recipe ever so slightly from the Chewy Molasses-Spice Cookies at MarthaStewart.com.

 I used sanding sugar to coat the balls of dough because it adds a nice bit of crunch.
 I didn't have white sanding sugar in the house so I used demerara sugar, which is a light brown sugar.
 I suspect a white sanding sugar would be prettier, but I do like the extra molasses boost the demerara gives.